 Molecular Medicine will facilitate the rapid publication of studies contributing to the understanding of the molecular basis of medicine, and to its clinical application to all diseases.

-The section welcomes the following article types: Original Research, Review, Mini-Review, Methods, Perspective, Opinion, Book Review, Editorial, General Commentary, Case Report, Data Report, Hypothesis and Theory, Protocols, Technology Report
+The section welcomes the following article types: Original Research, Review, Mini-Review, Methods, Perspective, Opinion, Editorial, General Commentary, Data Report, Hypothesis and Theory.

-Molecular Medicine welcomes submissions of the following article types: Book Review, Brief Research Report, Case Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review and Technology Report.
+Molecular Medicine welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Technology and Code.